NonGMOTrash/teralite/README.md

 # Patchnotes

+#### Beta 2.13 Hotfix #2

+- fixed a common crash that sometimes happens when you are killed by a projectile

 #### Beta 2.13 Hotfix (4/27/2021)

 - fixed various issues with UI assets not loading and thus being broken